Telephone: 066 7102550

 In reference to behaviours in 3.3.d incidents will be investigated by the Year Head and/or Deputy Principal and the seriousness of the and nature of the incident determined.
 Procedures outlined in the School Bullying Policy will be followed in handling such situations and the determination and imposition of sanctions will be a matter for the Discipline Committees.
 (6.3.c)

-The school policy on bullying cover the following based on the The Guidelines on Countering Bullying Behaviour in Primary and Post Primary Schools (pdf) published by the Department of Education and Skills
+The school policy on bullying covers the following based on the The Guidelines on Countering Bullying Behaviour in Primary and Post Primary Schools (pdf) published by the Department of Education and Skills

 • The creation of a school ethos that encourages students to tell about bullying.